-If the current screen displays the thickness value, press the velocity display.
+If the current screen displays the thickness value, press the key to enter the Velocity display.

-Then press the vel key to cycle through six options; five common speeds, including fixed steel (5920m/s), gold (3240m/s), silver (3650m/s), platinum (3960m/s), palladium (3070m/s) and a userdefined velocity.
-When the user-defined speed is selected, the value can be adjusted by pressing the keys.
-After confirmation, press MODE and exit.
+Then press the we key to cycle through six options; five common speeds, including fixed steel (5920m/s), gold (3240m/s), silver (3650m/s), platinum (3960m/s), palladium (3070m/s) and a userdefined velocity.
+When the user-defined speed is selected, the value can be adjusted by pressing the A keys.
+After confirmation, press and exit.